-Time to check out the Top 5 most bizarre statues ever made of Juventus and Portugal football star Cristiano Ronaldo.
+Time to check out the Top 5 most bizarre statues ever made of Manchester United and Portugal football star Cristiano Ronaldo.

 As the most famous athlete on the planet, Cristiano Ronaldo statues are becoming a common thing.
-Even non-football fans around the world want a glimpse Juventus star’s artwork.
+Even non-football fans around the world want a glimpse of the Manchester United star’s artwork.

-The 35-year-old has been a household name for nearly two decades through his many accomplishments.
-From scoring over 700 career goals to winning five Ballon d’Or awards, he’s done it all.
+The 37-year-old has been a household name for nearly two decades through his many accomplishments.
+From scoring over 800 career goals to winning five Ballon d’Or awards, he’s done it all.
 Few can say that, even some of history’s most talented football players.